-A frequent addition to spice cabinets, caraway seeds are the dried fruit of the caraway plant, not seeds at all.
-Nevertheless, they're commonly referred to as caraway seeds in the culinary arts.
+A frequent addition to spice cabinets, caraway seeds are actually the dried fruit of the caraway plant.
+Nevertheless, they're commonly referred to as seeds in the culinary world.
 If you've ever eaten rye bread, you no doubt tasted caraway seeds.

-- Add caraway seeds to potato salad or coleslaw
+- Add caraway seeds to potato salad or coleslaw.

-- Add a pinch to any tomato-based sauce or soup
+- Add a pinch to any tomato-based sauce or soup.

-- Sprinkle over roasted potatoes or sweet potatoes
+- Sprinkle over roasted potatoes or sweet potatoes.

-- Mix into cheese dip
+- Mix into a cheese dip.

-- Sprinkle onto baked apples to enhance the flavor
+- Sprinkle onto baked apples to enhance the flavor.

-- Add to shortbread cookies or Irish soda bread cookies
+- Add to shortbread cookies or Irish soda bread cookies.

-- Use to flavor beef goulash or kielbasa stew
+- Use to flavor beef goulash or kielbasa stew.

-- Add to any recipe that includes cabbage
+- Add to any recipe that includes cabbage.

-- Use with a pork roast or pork chops
+- Use with a pork roast or pork chops.

 How to Toast Caraway Seeds